 The PhD program is an intensive course of study designed for the full-time student planning a career in research and teaching at the university level or in quantitative research and development in industry or government.
 Admission is limited and highly selective.
 Successful applicants have typically pursued an undergraduate major in mathematics.

 In the first year of PhD studies, students must pass written examinations in the areas of the basic first-year courses.
 In the second year an oral examination on two selected topics must be passed.
-Students must also acquire a reading knowledge of one language, either French, German, or Russian.
 Subsequent years are devoted to seminars, research, and the preparation of a dissertation.
 Students are required to serve as teaching assistants or instructors for four years beginning with the second year of study.
-Those contemplating academic careers are strongly encouraged to serve as instructors for at least one semester; all others semesters students will serve as a teaching assistant.
+Those contemplating academic careers are strongly encouraged to serve a primary instructor for at least one semester; all others semesters students will serve as a teaching assistant.
 En route to the Ph.D., students will earn three degrees: a Master of Arts (after year one), a Master of Philosophy (after year four), and the Doctorate of Philosophy (after a successful thesis defense).

 The Mathematics Department is housed in a comfortable building containing an excellent mathematics library, computing and printing facilities, faculty and graduate student offices, a lounge for tea and conversation, and numerous seminar and lecture rooms.